Skip to main content

 $emitter = new SyncEmitter($collector_uri, "http", "POST", 50, true);

-By default, debug mode will create a new directory called /debug/ in the root of the tracker's directory.
-It will then create a log file with the following structure; sync-events-log-[[random number]].log: i.e. the type of emitter and a randomized number to prevent it from being accidentally overwritten.
+By default, debug mode creates a new directory called /debug/ in the root of the tracker's directory.
+It then creates a log file with the following structure; sync-events-log-[[random number]].log: which is the type of emitter and a randomized number to prevent it from being accidentally overwritten.

-If physically storing the information is not possible due to not having the correct write permissions or simply not wanted it can be turned off by updating the following value in the Constants class:
+If physically storing the information isn't possible due to not having the correct write permissions or simply not wanted it can be turned off by updating the following value in the Constants class:

 const DEBUG_LOG_FILES = false;

-Now all debugging information will be printed to the console.
+Now all debugging information is printed to the console.

-Every time the events buffer is flushed we will be able to see if the flush was successful.
+Every time the events buffer is flushed we can see if the flush was successful.
 In the case of an error, it records the entire event payload the tracker was trying to send, along with the error code.

-Debug Mode if enabled will also have the emitter begin storing information internally.
-It will store the HTTP response code and the payload for every request made by the emitter.
+If debug mode is enabled the emitter begins storing information internally.
+It stores the HTTP response code and the payload for every request made by the emitter.

 array(